AlexandreRio/nfo-modifier/README.md

 nfo-modifier
 =======

-nfo-modifier is not very usefull for the moment, a GUI will be coming soon.
+nfo-modifier allow the modification of .nfo file (i.e. encoded in cp437 ).

 You can have a look at the documentation : `doc/index.html`.